Skip to content

 method: TRUST

-# Everything else requires a password
+# everyone else must supply a password

 - method: PASSWORD

-The !
-OpenIdConnect authentication method integrates with external identity providers like Keycloak, Auth0, AWS Cognito or Azure Entra.
+The !OpenIdConnect authentication method integrates with external identity providers like Keycloak, Auth0, AWS Cognito or Azure Entra.

 authn: !OpenIdConnect